-Lorna Keane is Editorial Manager for GlobalWebIndex.
+Lorna Keane is Editorial Manager, Marketing for GlobalWebIndex.
 Working as part of the marketing team, her aim is to bring the most relevant, helpful and useful content to the valued GWI audience.
-With several years of experience in editorial and content marketing, she wants to help every marketer in this increasingly complex landscape to uncover the secret to Marketing that Works.
+With several years of experience in editorial and content marketing, she wants to help marketers in this increasingly complex landscape to uncover the secret to Marketing that Works.

 What does it take to carve out a great marketing strategy?
 This is a question that begins with careful planning, along with some simple truths around your objectives and the ideas driving your message.
 Before you can begin to map out the practicalities of a campaign and allocate the right spend, certain questions must be taken into account - questions that will keep you from veering off track, and help steer your creative efforts in the right direction.